 Your team is churning out features almost as fast as you can think of new ones.
-The business people are happy, and the latest version of your software rolled out without any bugs.
-Your future is so bright, you gotta wear shades!
+The business people are happy, and the latest version of your software is rolled out without any bugs.
+Your future is so bright; you gotta wear shades!

 Are you using Jenkins for automation deployment?
 If not, it’s about time you gave it a shot.
 Keep reading for your quick guide to using Jenkins for your DevOps team.

 If you’re a certain age, you will remember using floppy disk drive [or even tape drives if you’re a true geezer] to install software on a computer.
 Before the internet became popular, software development teams had to physically deploy the code to the end users with magnetic media.
 Deployment often meant mailing disks to tens of thousands of users.